 Since acquisition, Icon SOC has significantly grown their footprint from seven to 12 clinicians.
-Hand-in-hand with this has been a growth in clinics from four to seven, with the acquisition of the esteemed Haematology Oncology Clinic – the first private haematology group in Singapore – rounding out this number in the last year.
+Hand-in-hand with this has been a growth in clinics from four to seven, with the acquisition of Haematology Oncology Clinic – the first private haematology group in Singapore – rounding out this number in the last year.

 Together with this growth, Icon SOC has spent the last twelve months focused on service evolution, introducing both haematology and radiation oncology services into Icon SOC during 2018.
 Icon SOC currently partners with hospitals to deliver radiation oncology services to ensure patients receive comprehensive care by a multidisciplinary team.

 In January 2017 Icon signed a Commissioning and Operational Management Service Agreement for cancer centres to be built with Chengde Chong Yuan Investment Group Co.
 Ltd. This agreement will see Icon Group managing design, construction and commissioning of Chengde Chong Yuan Investment Group’s cancer centres.
 Icon will also deliver clinical operational management as part of the partnership, this will include training, education, technical expertise and quality assurance to ensure the residents of Chengde and surrounding areas receive world-class cancer care.
 Over the next two years the cancer burden in China will increase by 70% and this partnership will bring Australian expertise and cutting-edge techniques to the people of China to help address this burden.